karamarnell/developers/app/docs/0.2.x/territory_language_information.md

 and authentication mechanisms, ACL modules, etc., in addition to providing the OpenResty environment on which custom/complex security controls can be built.

-For more information on integrating Kong into custom Nginx configurations, see [Custom Nginx configuration & embedding Kong][custom-configuration].
+For more information on integrating Qordoba into custom Nginx configurations, see [Custom Nginx configuration & embedding Qordoba][custom-configuration].

 [Back to TOC](#table-of-contents)